 Considering the discrepancies between the Business Insider article and the personal accounts of CLHMS certified agents like Simms, it appears that a generalization of the luxury home market does not necessarily provide an accurate representation of its condition.

 “To me, those properties that are sellable and that are priced correctly based on what somebody is looking for, they are not languishing on the market and they are not taking dramatic price cuts,” Simms points out.

-Though it is important to stay informed about what national and global news is circulating about the luxury home market, Simms advises that luxury real estate agents are better served by staying on top of their local market trends and truly listening to what their clients are telling them.
+Though it is important to stay informed about what national and global news is circulating about the luxury home market, Simms advises that luxury real estate agents are better served by staying on top of their local current real estate market trends and truly listening to what their clients are telling them.

-She also offers that agents benefit from checking in with their market trends often, since markets can experience frequent changes.
+She also offers that agents benefit from checking in with their real estate market trends often, since markets can experience frequent changes.
 The Institute’s CLHMS training provides agents with a number of tools to help them adapt to luxury trends and also releases monthly Luxury Insight Reports that give agents a regular snapshot of 60+ luxury markets.